Reeba18/Classic-Models-Business-Project/README.md

 7. Join customer, orderdetails, orders, products table and find the total quantity ordered for each productLine?
 8. Join all the tables to create the analytical dataset?

+Please refer to 'Queries' file to find the code.Thank you!